-Explains how zebras live and grow; discusses their migration, its purpose, and its route; and lists threats zebras may face on their migration.
+Explains how wildebeest live and grow; discusses their migration, its purpose, and its route; and lists threats wildebeest may face on their migration.

 Explains how humpback whales live and grow; discusses their migration, its purpose, and its route; and lists threats humpback whales may face on their migration.

 Explains how locusts live and grow; discusses their migration, its purpose, and its route; and lists threats locusts may face on their migration.

 Behind every jump, spin, and flip of Olympic gymnastics, science is at work.
 Centrifugal force is at work in a midair spin, and centre of gravity is involved in balance beam routines.
 Newton’s Third Law of Motion springs into action as a gymnast flies into the air in the vaulting event.
 Find out how science is involved in all your favourite gymnastics events and how gymnasts take science into account as they chase the gold medal.

 Imagine a time when video games did not exist!
 You might not realize that there was once a world without your favorite entertainment forms.
 From games and music to electronic television and downloadable movies, this title looks at major innovations in entertainment over the years, and the ingenious inventors, scientists, and engineers who made them.
 With a little inventive thinking, what might you create to help us learn new things, enjoy our free time, and connect with each other?